113ll3/Ibmclouddocscli/idt/commands.md

 #### Manual deployment to Knative
 {: #deploy-knative-manual}

 First, create or enable an app.
 You must have a Kubernetes cluster that includes Knative.
-For more information about configuring your cluster, see [Setting up Knative in your cluster](/docs/containers?topic=containers-serverless-apps-knative#knative-setup).

 After those prerequisites are met, you can deploy to Knative by typing the following command from the app folder: